cypress-io/cypress/packages/frontend-shared/README.md

 ## Front-end Conventions, Underlying Ideas, and Gotchas

 These apply to this package, `app`, and `launchpad`, as well as any future work in this Vue-Tailwind-GQL stack.
+The goal is for this to provide useful context for new developers adding features to the codebase, or making changes to existing features.
+There are pros and cons to all of these decisions, but rather than get into those in detail, this is just a document of what practices we are following.

 ### Development Workflow

 We recommend component-based test driven development.
-More details in the [Testing Practices](guides/testing-strategy-and-styleguide.md) guide.
+More details in the [Testing Practices](../../guides/testing-strategy-and-styleguide.md) guide.
 To make changes to an existing component:

 1. Open Cypress and got to the spec that covers the component (often it's 1:1 but sometimes components are tested via their parents)
 1. Update the test to reflect the desired change (or part of it)